Covenant (biblical): Davidic

+This covenant is an important element in Jewish messianism and Christian theology.
+In Jewish eschatology, the messiah is believed to be a future Jewish king from the Davidic paternal line.
+The Hasmonean kings were not considered connected to the Davidic line, but the general belief is that in the end of times God will select and appoint a king from the Davidic line.

+Other covenants

+Later in the Bible, the early covenants between God and the Israelites were reaffirmed through additional covenants enacted by Asa, Hezekiah, Jehoiada, and Josiah.

+The Bible also describes a number of covenants made between different humans, for example between Abraham and Abimelech, and between Solomon and Hiram.

 Christianity

-Christian view of Davidic covenant
+Old

 Christian theologian John F. Walvoord maintains that the Davidic covenant deserves an important place in determining the purposes of God and that its exegesis confirms the doctrine of a future reign of Christ on earth.
 While Jewish theologians have always held that Jesus did not fulfill the expectations of a Jewish messiah, Dispensational (historically grammatically literal) biblical theologians are almost unanimous that Jesus will fully fulfill the Davidic covenant, the provisions of which Walvoord lists as: